 Houghton’s pre-veterinary program will give you a broad education while offering courses specified by veterinary medical colleges for admission.

 Because there are relatively few veterinary colleges, the number of students accepted each year into veterinary curricula is small.
 Therefore, excellence of academic achievement and personal character as well as familiarity with the profession are necessary for admission.
-For further information, contact Dr. Aaron Sullivan.
+For further information, contact Dr. Aaron Sullivan, program adviser.

 Why Studyat Houghton?

 - Do science in your very first year in our hands-on, experiential program.